Becoming a KDE Developer

 There are many ways to get in touch with KDE developers, and developers for a specific project:

-Start at #kde-devel on irc.freenode.net, or learn more about IRC.
+Start at the IRC channel #kde-devel on irc.freenode.net, or learn more about IRC.

-The central mailinglist for development is the kde-devel mailing list, learn about mailing lists.
-However each team has its own messaging channels, both on IRC and on the mailinglists, you can find a list here.
+However, each team has its own messaging channels, both on IRC and on the mailinglists.
+You can find a list here.

 Getting and building the code